 It is highly recommended that pilgrims consecrate (or reconsecrate) themselves totally to Our Lady after the manner of St Louis de Montfort at the campsite at Gas before the Blessed Sacrament exposed on Pentecost.
-The preparation for this takes 33 days and, therefore, you should start this on 4 May 2014, Feast of the Holy Martyrs of England and Wales, (to finish on the day we leave England for the Pilgrimage).
-Previous pilgrims wishing to renew their Consecration should start on 16 May 2014.
+The preparation for this takes 33 days and, therefore, you should start this on 20 April 2015 (to finish on the day we leave England for the Pilgrimage).
+Previous pilgrims wishing to renew their Consecration should start on 2 May 2015.
 Details can be found on the Website.

 Notre-Dame de Chrétienté supplies bread and water at lunch throughout the walk and at the evening campsite.
+They also supply water at the rest stops along the way.
 At the campsite, hot soup is available in the evenings and breakfast (coffee, hot chocolate and bread and jam) is available in the mornings.
 Pilgrims should, however, bring with them their own food, enough for three cold picnic lunches and to supplement the evening soup.
 These should be organised in England as there are very limited opportunities to buy anything during the pilgrimage.

 Permanent medical assistance is assured by the doctors and hospitallers of the Order of Malta, who have an outdoor hospital at each campsite.